Perspectives on Sexual and Reproductive Health

-Perspectives on Sexual and Reproductive Health is a bimonthly peer-reviewed medical journal covering reproductive health.
+Perspectives on Sexual and Reproductive Health was a bimonthly peer-reviewed medical journal covering reproductive health.
 It was established in 1969 as Family Planning Perspectives, obtaining its current name in 2002.
+It permanently ceased publication in 2020, alongside the Guttmacher Institute's other journal, International Perspectives on Sexual and Reproductive Health.

-It is published by Wiley-Blackwell on behalf of the Guttmacher Institute.
-The editor-in-chief is Dore Hollander.
+It was published by Wiley-Blackwell on behalf of the Guttmacher Institute.
+The final editor-in-chief was Dore Hollander.
 According to the Journal Citation Reports, the journal has a 2016 impact factor of 3.571, ranking it 1st out of 26 journals in the category "Demography" and 1st out of 43 journals in the category "Family studies."